| Reducing Tobacco Use Through Increased

 cessation, and early childhood care and education.
 The initiative was narrowly

+defeated.
 In Missouri, local communities cannot pass or

 increase their tobacco excise taxes (communities that had tobacco excise taxes